jdoleary/Spellmasons/docs/TasksCurrent.md

 # Today
 - Expanding should take longer to return to base mana like resurrect and summon decoy do
+- Add "+ radius" spell different from "Expand"?
+    - Refactor radius so that repel and vortex both have a starting select radius
+- See branch 'expand-to-additional-radius'
+- Change protection from direct cast to a blessing so it's less confusing
 # Brad playtest
 - prediction should factor in standing on pickups, see video
 - resurrect should take longer to return to base mana